adamspanier/CryptoConductor/docs/README.md

 - As a **Specialist _Misuser_**, I want to **open unauthorized projects** so I can **read information I'm not allowed to know**.
   - _Mitigation Criteria:_
-    1. Ensure project view requires user specialties to view
+    1. Ensure project dashboard uses user specialties to limit data presented
     2. Ensure each specialist account has a list of specialties
+    3. Ensure each specialist account has a list of niches
-    3. Specialists require authorization to change specialties
+    3. Specialists require authorization from a leader to change specialties and niches
-    4. Project view uses specialist profile specialties to check access
+    4. Project dashboard uses specialist profile role, specialties, and niches to check access
-    5. Project view only allows access if specialist and project share at least one specialty
+    5. Project dashboard only allows viewing if specialist and project share at least one specialty
+    6. Project dashboard only allows editing of entries if specialist and project share at least one niche.

 - As a **Specialist _Misuser_**, I want to **edit unauthorized projects** so I can **change other specialist input values**.
   - _Mitigation Criteria:_
-    1. Ensure project view requires user specific criteria to edit
+    1. Ensure project dashboard uses user specific criteria to enable editing
+    2. Ensure specialists can only edit project entries if they share a niche
-    2. Entries created by current user are given and edit button
+    2. Entries created by current user are given an edit button
-    3. Edit button allows user to change values on only their input
+    3. Edit button allows user to change values on their input
     4. All changes to projects are tracked

 - As a **Specialist _Misuser_**, I want to **edit unauthorized projects** so I can **make changes without anyone knowing**.
   - _Mitigation Criteria:_
-    1. Project view and edit interfaces both log all changes
+    1. Project and project entries dashboards both log all changes
-    2. Leader interface provides logging view to keep track of changes
+    2. Ensure project dashboard displays logs hyperlink for leaders

 <!--
 - As a **Specialist _Misuser_**, I want to **edit unauthorized projects** so I can **provide inappropriate input**.